Wines

 Visual Aspect and Body of Barolo Wines

 At first glance, Barolo captures the imagination with its alluring visual profile.
-A young Barolo often boasts a bright garnet hue, which, as the wine matures, transitions to a deeper brick red, hinting at the treasures of taste that await.
+Barolo color in the younger stages has a bright garnet tone, which, as the wine matures, transitions to a deeper brick red, hinting at the treasures of taste that await.
 In the glass, it presents a robust body, signalling the intensity and richness derived from the Nebbiolo grape.
-The wine’s legs, those rivulets that flow down the sides of the glass, indicate its structure and alcohol content, often high, which supports the wine's long aging potential.
+The wine’s legs, those rivulets that flow down the sides of the glass, indicate its structure and alcohol content, often high, which supports the wine's long aging potential.}

 The Aromatic Profile of Barolo